 Match your CTA to the type of recipient.

 If you’re promoting the same event to different groups of people, be sure to tailor your CTA to each type of recipient.
-For example, if you’re promoting a free injury screen, your CTA for a patient who has received treatment from you for one or more injuries in the past will be different than your CTA for a potential new patient whose email address you collected at a local 5K.
+For example, suppose you’re promoting a free injury screen.
+Your CTA for a patient you’ve treated for one or more injuries in the past will differ from your CTA for a potential new patient whose email address you collected at a local 5K.

 Understand the nuances of a good email.

-Depending on your end goal, you’ll need to adapt your writing voice to capture reader attention and drive appropriate action.
+Depending on your end goal, you’ll need to adapt your writing voice to capture readers’ attention and drive appropriate action.
 You won’t necessarily approach an email the same way you would tackle a blog post or research paper.
 Perhaps you already have a gifted copywriter on staff who can help you craft your email messaging.
-If not, you may want to consider enlisting the help of a freelancer—or even a software solution.
+If not, you may want to consider enlisting the help of a freelancer—or even a PT-specific marketing software.

 Choose your subject lines carefully.